mintel/GitlabRSSSync/README.md

 Create Gitlab issues from RSS Feeds with optional labelling.
 Created to monitor RSS feeds and bring posts to our attention (Security Releases, Product Updates etc)

+## Avoiding Duplication
+We try to be as clever as is reasonably possible in terms of not duplicating RSS feed items into Gitlab.
+A SQLite DB is used to store the GUID/FeedID combination which is checked when assessing articles for synchronisation.
+In addition we also add the RSS feed's item GUID at the bottom of the issue description.
+Before synchronising an RSS item we run an issue search in the associated project, if we dont find the GUID in any issue we assume its not already been created.
+This helps to guard against scenarios where you lose the SQLite DB and dont want RSS items reduplicating into Gitlab.
+If found in Gitlab it is marked as syncronised in the local database as well as printing an link to the existing issue(s) to stdout.

+## Limiting what is initially synced.
+Each feed entry in the config file can have an "added_since" property set.
+This is used to only sync RSS items that have a Published/Updated date greater than the provided value.
+This can be useful on RSS feeds where you dont want to import historic items, just new posts going forward.

 ## Config file

 The config file **MUST** be named config.yaml, an example one is provided [here](config.yaml.example).
 Below is a brief